 - Ben Simmons has serious hops with a 41.5″ vertical leap (especially for someone 6’9″).

-- Sub 200 lbs, Brandon Ingram needs to bulk up if he intends to battle in the paint.
+- Weighing in at less than 200 lbs, Brandon Ingram needs to bulk up if he intends to battle in the paint.

 While the previous information helps demonstrate “god-given” talent, I prefer to judge players based on how they look on the court.
 In that regard, the following table shows how each player performed during his last season prior to the draft.